 Get more information about Washington College by clicking links below:

 Washington College is a liberal arts college that offers an undergraduate education and helps students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Chestertown, MD, which is a predominately rural area.
+The school is located in Chestertown, MD, which is a predominantly rural area.
 Enrollment at Washington College exceeds 1,500 per year.

 A list of some of the more popular programs offered are:

 - Biological And Biomedical Sciences

 - Social Sciences